April 2026 Kudos Cart

 The interview is one of the most critical steps in the hiring process.
 To assist Iowa State employees who are involved in the interviewing process, University Human Resources is offering free training sessions.
 Participants will learn about a standardized method of interviewing that is designed to assess how a candidate will perform on the job.

-Two sessions are available to choose from: March 24 and September 15.
-Both sessions are from 10 a.m. to noon in the Student Innovation Center.
+The next session is September 15 from 10 a.m. to noon in the Student Innovation Center.
 Register or learn more here.

 Compensation Statements in Workday